OpenTermsArchive/docs/content/contributing-terms.en.md

   …
 ```

-When the terms are distributed across multiple source documents, it should be declared by defining the combination, with `combine`, of theses multiples source documents:
+When the terms are spread across multiple source documents, they should be declared by declaring their combination:

 ```json
   …